 The sunset of this summer adventure fell in Dresden.
-Although originally planning just hours in the city before flying from Berlin to Miami, flight change craziness ensued after finding out five days in advance that I had nowhere to stay upon reaching the U.S. (boo hurricanes).
-For all the stress that came from changing plans, I did enjoy Dresden.
+Although originally planning just hours in the city before flying from Berlin to Miami and then home to Minneapolis, flight change craziness ensued (boo hurricanes) and I stayed in Dresden for four nights.
+For all the stress that came from changing plans, Dresden was still really enjoyable.
 Feeling tired physically, burnt out emotionally, and a bit sad about needing to return to the U.S., I wanted to both relax and explore a bit in equal doses during the last few days abroad.
 The relative quiet, small size of the city and it’s close proximity to nature made this balancing act possible.

 One sunny day with a rental bike a little too big for me, I followed the Elbe River to Meissen and then Schloss Moritzburg.
 It made for a beautiful and mostly flat 60 km ride on a network of trails throughout the region with constant opportunities to stop for food or wine.
 It felt great to get on two wheels and enjoy nature.
 I must admit, the wide and rather plain sight of the Elbe inside the city is not impressive and a bit boring (or maybe I’ve been spoiled by Prague and Paris?).
 The river cycling route converted me to a fan of the Elbe.

 Meissen, famous for porcelain, is a cute old town with it’s own “castle” and cathedral.
 I had nice time admiring the architecture and enjoying an ice cream before stumbling on a large old bookstore.
 When traveling I love hunting for old postcards or tourism posters and was not disappointed!
 I left the shop with a handful of postcards and photos from Czech, Slovakian and German locations that were a part of my wonderful summer – and for only two euros.